-The two components were then weighted equally by proportionately adjusting category values so the maximum initial category value equaled 1.
-To do this, individual category scores were divided by the maximum score as shown in the revised tables below:
+The two components were then weighted by proportionately adjusting category values so the maximum initial category value (i.e. high stream flow = 4; full pool reservoir level = 25) equaled 1.
+To do this, individual category scores were divided by the maximum category score as shown below.

-Relative Discharge Class Initial Value Adjusted Value
+Relative Discharge Class Initial Score Adjusted Score

-Very Low 1 .25
+Very Low 1 0.25

-Low 2 .5
+Low 2 0.5

-Moderate 3 .75
+Moderate 3 0.75

 High 4 1

-Reservoir Elevation Class Initial Value Adjusted Value
+Reservoir Elevation Class Initial Score Adjusted Score

-418m 1 .04
+418m 1 0.04

-419m 2 .08
+419m 2 0.08

-420m 3 .12
+420m 3 0.12

-•

 • •

-• • •

 442m 25 1

 The relationship between flow and biological response is usually non-linear (Jowett 1997).
-Calibration and various iterations of the matrix were performed with reference to the observed passage conditions (field observations).
-As a result, the adjusted scores were transformed to fit a parabolic distribution, giving an exponentially greater weighting (score) to successive higher classes in both matrix components.
-This exponential rate of increase in scores was found to better represent passage condition changes and threshold values relative to stream flow and reservoir elevation.
+Calibration and various iterations of the matrix were performed with reference to the observed passage conditions observed over the 5-year monitoring program (2009-2013).
+As a result, the adjusted scores were squared to fit a parabolic distribution, giving an exponentially greater weighting (score) to successive higher classes in both matrix components.
+This exponential rate of increase in scores was found to better represent field observations of passage condition changes and threshold values relative to stream flow and reservoir elevation.